What Is a Burn Injury Case?

 Proving Your Vehicle Fire Burn Case

-To win a personal injury case involving a vehicle fire burn, your attorney must establish the four elements of negligence by a preponderance of the evidence.
+To win a personal injury case involving a burn injury, your attorney must establish the four elements of negligence by a preponderance of the evidence.

 01